 What is a Wallet?

-A wallet is the technology used to hold digital assets.
+A wallet is a technology used to hold digital assets.
 No matter which digital asset you want to keep, you will need a compatible wallet.

-Your wallet will have a unique address for each coin that is supported in your wallet.
+Your wallet will have a unique address for each coin that is supported by your wallet provider.
 Each address is an alphanumeric string that is completely different from all other addresses on the network.
 This means that nobody else will receive transactions that are meant for you.

 Unlike a fiat wallet, crypto wallets are more than a simple preference of style.
 To properly assess the type of wallet that you need, you will need to understand the fundamental differences between all types of wallets.
 The five wallet types are:

 - Online wallets.
 Online wallets are cloud-based, meaning you can access them on any device that you can connect to the internet.
 While this makes them convenient, they are also less secure than other wallet options.